Treblle/traefik-plugin-treblle-rust/README.md

-# Treblle's Traefik (`^v3.1`) Middleware Plugin in Rust and WebAssembly
+# Traefik (`^v3.1`) WASM Middleware Plugin

 A middleware plugin for Traefik that integrates Treblle's API monitoring and logging services.
+Built in Rust and compiled to WebAssembly (WASM) for high performance and compatibility with Traefik v3.1 or newer, using either `wasm-wasi` or `wasm-wasi1p` as the target.

 ## Overview